workarea-commerce/workarea-nvy-theme/README.md

 2. Update the color_scheme config to match the name of your new color scheme file.

 __Example__

-This will create a sass file called _custom_color_scheme.scss in your host application, please change <your-app-name>
+This will create a sass file called `_custom_color_scheme.scss` in your host application, please change \<your-app-name\> in the following command to the directory of your application.

 From your ~/src directory, ensure you have workarea-nvy-theme pulled down

 ```bash